itsrandyM/MetaTool/README.md

   Add generate .CVS file functionality to the app to generate wallet transaction data.
   Incorprate an exchange rate API for the exchange rates during time of transaction.

+  Technologies Used
+    Frontend:

+React.js for building the user interface.
+React Router for handling navigation.
+React Toastify for displaying notifications.

+Backend:

+Node.js and Express.js for server-side development.
+MongoDB database for storing recipient and transaction data.
+Mongoose as the ODM (Object Data Modeling) library for MongoDB.

   Contributors
 [Raymond Ezra]
 [Randy Mungai]